Home page Description:

 However, research shows that our preference for novelty is not always straightforward and that we are occasionally biased toward the familiar.

-Dr. Moshe Eizenman, a Professor at the department of Ophthalmology and Vision Sciences and an Affiliate Scientist at the Krembil Research Institute, recently conducted a study to explore this bias.
+Dr. Moshe Eizenman, a Professor in the department of Ophthalmology and Vision Sciences at the University of Toronto and an Affiliate Scientist at the Krembil Research Institute, recently conducted a study to explore this bias.

 As part of the study, participants performed visual and audio tasks—either alone or together—while they were presented with novel and previously displayed images that were shown following short or long delays.
 During this time, their eye movements were recorded and analyzed to determine how likely they were to be paying attention to each of the images.